evaera/Aurora/README.md

 Note: Aurora will throw an error if you attempt to apply two *distinct* Auras with the same custom name at the same time.

 #### `Agent:Remove(auraName: string, reason = "REMOVED"): boolean`
 Removes the Aura of the given name from this Agent.
 If the given Aura is defined as being replicated, then this method will also mirror over to all clients.
+Effects are immediately reified after Remove is called.

 Fires the `AuraRemoved` event and hook.